Calendaring - When can a Job run?

 If two slots have the same precedence, the precedence will be defined by the alphabetical order of each calendar name.

-Wildcard Slots
+Wildcard Slots¶

-The Empty slot is a wildcard slot, and even a higher precedence slot that is Empty can be filled with data from lower precedence.
+slot is a wildcard slot, and even a higher precedence slot that is Empty

-Use Empty to denote that deployment could take place at a given time if needed by any calendar.
-Use No Job to effectively deny deployment for higher precedence Jobs.
+to denote that deployment could take place at a given time if needed by any calendar.
+Use No Job

-Calendaring Constraints Through Rules
+Calendaring Constraints Through Rules¶

-You can also prevent a Job from running by putting a control checking during a pipeline rule CHECK step.
+You can also prevent a Job from running by putting a control checking during a pipeline rule CHECK

-For example, you could check the existence of a file in a directory in the Clarive server to prevent a Job from being created.
-Simply fail (use the FAIL op) during the CHECK step to prevent a Job from being created.
+For example, you could check the existence of a file in a directory in the Clarive server to prevent a Job from being

-Outward Calendaring Integrations
+Outward Calendaring Integrations¶

-The rule can also call other tools for checking Calendaring constraints during the CHECK step of the rule.
+The rule can also call other tools for checking Calendaring constraints during the CHECK